ad0ll/chainlink-functions-marketplace/README.md

 #### /webapp

 Contains the webapp for the marketplace.
-Deployments are made to vercel manually using the CLI (although we should automate this later)
+See the [README](./frontend/README.md) for more details.

 ### Branch etiquette